Lahrlahr/aimo2/README.md

 **Method**: We can stop generation early for a question if sufficient certainty is achieved by examining the existing answers.
 Specifically, we terminate generation at the question level when a majority of the outputs are consistent, e.g., if 5 out of 7 answers agree.
 See the configurations in `early_stop_strategy.consistency_rules` in [`imagination_aimo2/local_eval_kaggle.py`](imagination_aimo2/local_eval_kaggle.py).

+### Speed Hyperparameter Adjusting
+(TODO @yyc)

 ## Team and Acknowledgement

-* Yichen You (youyc22@mails.tsinghua.edu.cn)
+* Yichen You: youyc22@mails.tsinghua.edu.cn, Tsinghua University
-* Xuefei Ning (foxdoraame@gmail.com, project leader)
+* Xuefei Ning: foxdoraame@gmail.com, Tsinghua University, project leader
-* Zinan Lin (linzinan1995@126.com)
+* Zinan Lin: linzinan1995@126.com, Microsoft Research

 We are thankful for many helpful online forum discussions and notebooks.
-We thank Shiyao Li for discussions, Infinigence-AI for providing 8 A100 GPUs in the early months and 16-24 A100 GPUs in the final two weeks.
+We thank Shiyao Li for discussions, Infinigence-AI for providing 8 A800 GPUs in the early months and 16-24 A800 GPUs in the final two weeks (our local machines have Intel(R) Xeon(R) Platinum 8358P CPU @ 2.60GHz and 8 NVIDIA A800 GPUs).